About Our Plants

 We strive to give you accurate information about all the plants we sell.
 If you notice inaccuracies, please let us know.

-John Bunker, Lauren Cormier and Jen Ries write tree and shrub descriptions.
-Laura Childs writes perennial and bulb descriptions.
+John Bunker, Laura Childs, Lauren Cormier and Jen Ries write plant descriptions.

 Throughout the catalog you will find plants with common traditions of medicinal use.
 These include Asclepias, bee balm, blueberry, elderberry, high and lowbush cranberry, hops, lavender, linden, rose, solomon’s seal, witch hazel, eastern white pine and more.
 Our descriptions include notes about traditional medicinal use.
 The statements in our catalog regarding traditional medicinal uses of plants have not been evaluated by the Food and Drug Administration.
 The plants we sell are not intended to diagnose, treat, cure or prevent any disease.